 These cake batter chocolate chip cookies are a cross between delicious, soft-baked chocolate chip cookies and sprinkle filled funfetti cake.
 If you like chocolate chip cookies and you like cake batter, you will love these soft & chewy cookies!

 - 1 and 1/4 cup (160g) all-purpose flour (spoon & leveled)

-- 1 and 1/4 cup (190g) yellow or vanilla boxed cake mix (I typically use vanilla cake mix – you just need the DRY mix)*
+- 1 and 1/4 cup (190g) yellow or vanilla boxed cake mix (not the whole box and you just need the DRY mix)*

 - 1/2 teaspoon baking soda